 For the selectivity ogives with descending right limb (trawl fisheries and research surveys), MCMC 95% credible intervals were notably asymmetrical, and in the case of surveys, very wide.
-This is a consequence of previously mentioned MCMC convergence issues for research surveys selectivity parameters at ages 4-6.
+This is a consequence of previously mentioned MCMC convergence issues for allvalues selectivity ogive parameters.
 In general, right-hand limb descending ogives often cause convergence issues in CASAL (Dunn 2013, SAERI CASAL workshop, personal communication).